Butterfly Milkweed, Chiggerflower Indian Paintbrush, Pleurisy Root, Chieger Flower, Orange Milkweed

 Gray Hairstreak (Strymon melinus)

-Butterfly Weed is often found in open areas such as fields, open woods, roadsides, and prairies.
-It is native to most of North America, except for the northwest.
+This milkweed grows in open areas such as fields, open woods, roadsides, and prairies.

 Reviews